Web Therapy (TV series): Home media

 Web Therapy: The Complete First Season was released on DVD in Region 1 on June 19, 2012, and in Region 4 on August 7, 2013.
 The two-disc set contains all 10 episodes from season one.

 Web Therapy: The Complete Second Season was released on Region 1 DVD on June 18, 2013.
 The two-disc set contains all 11 episodes from season two, plus an unaired episode named "Royally F****d", in which Fiona gets her first international client (Natasha Bedingfield) calling from Buckingham Palace.
-Special features include a behind-the-scenes featurette, director cuts with Conan O'Brien and Meryl Streep, auto-tune music video, deleted scenes, and gag reels.
+Special features include a behind-the-scenes featurette, director cuts with Conan O'Brien and Meryl Streep, an auto-tune music video, deleted scenes, and gag reels.

 International versions

-On 2 February 2016, FremantleMedia premiered a remake of the series on Spanish television, also titled Web Therapy.
-It aired on #0, the flagship TV channel of subscription platform Movistar+.
+On 2 February 2016, a Spanish remake also titled Web Therapy aired on #0, the flagship TV channel of subscription platform Movistar+.
+The remake was produced by FreemantleMedia.
 It stars Eva Hache as Rebeca Miller, the equivalent of Fiona Wallice in the original series.

 On 29 August 2017, it was announced that Stephen Mangan would star in and co-write a British adaptation titled Hang Ups for Channel 4 in the United Kingdom.
 It premiered on 8 August 2018.